Ichinga-Samuel/fast-files/README.md

 ### Filename and Destination Function.
 You can specify a filename and destination function for customizing a filename and specifying a storage location for the saved file.
 The filename function should modify the filename attribute of the file and return the modified file while the destination function should return a path or string object.
-This functions have access to the request object, the form, the form field and the file objects.
+These functions have access to the request object, the form, the form field and the file objects.

 #### A destination function
 ```python